Robbie Grossman Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective nine K/9, which ranks 12th in the league.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in the league.

-- The Mariners have a 3.52 team ERA that ranks sixth among all MLB pitching staffs.
+- The Mariners' 3.38 team ERA ranks fifth across all league pitching staffs.

-- Mariners pitchers combine to give up 24 home runs (0.7 per game), the second-fewest in the league.
+- Mariners pitchers combine to allow the fewest home runs in baseball (24 total, 0.7 per game).

-- Gilbert gets the start for the Mariners, his seventh of the season.
-He is 1-1 with a 4.01 ERA and 40 strikeouts through 33 2/3 innings pitched.
+- Castillo (2-0) gets the starting nod for the Mariners in his eighth start of the season.
+He has a 2.38 ERA in 41 2/3 innings pitched, with 43 strikeouts.

-- In his last outing on Thursday against the Oakland Athletics, the right-hander threw six innings, allowing two earned runs while surrendering three hits.
+- His most recent appearance was on Saturday against the Houston Astros, when the right-hander threw seven innings, surrendering four earned runs while allowing five hits.

-- The 26-year-old has put up a 4.01 ERA and 10.7 strikeouts per nine innings across six games this season, while giving up a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.